tess-phillips/tess-phillips/README.md

 - 🌱 I’m currently learning **Web development fundamentals, front and back-end development, workflows, databases....**

 - 👨‍💻 All of my projects are available at [https://tess-phillips.github.io/showcase/](https://tess-phillips.github.io/showcase/)
+  My resume can also be found on my showcase website

+- 📫 How to reach me: tess.phillips@me.com

+- 😄 My pronouns are (she/her)

 <h3 align="left">Connect with me:</h3>
 <p align="left">